headshot of author Tyler Mower

 My First Historical Fiction

 After college I was inspired to write a story about Simon of Cyrene.
 This was my first true endeavor to write a novel.
 The journey to publication lasted seven years.
 I found the process of character creation, scene description, and composition of the story captivating.
 I discovered the never ending edits burdensome.
-I enjoyed learning how to design and layout both a book cover and the interior of the book.
+I enjoyed learning how to design and layout a book cover.
 Most fulfilling was holding a completed physical copy in my hands, the fruit of the labor.
 Through all the bumps and turns down the road of writing this first novel I gained a stronger desire to write more.
 I will continue to do so.

 As an Artist